 To new or unaware practitioners, savasana does appear to be little more than a mini-nap.
 To the high strung (like I was when I began my practice decades ago) it is usually the most frustrating part of the class.

-When I began my practice it was with VHF tapes, and I would just switch off the VCR and avoid the weird hippy trip at the end of the tape.
+When I began my practice it was with VHF tapes, and I would just switch off the VCR and avoid the weird hippy trip at the end of the practice.
 When I finally began to take classes I would lay on the floor, eyes wide open and staring at the ceiling waiting for the required stillness to end so that I could get on with my day.

 It took a while before I allowed myself to relax, and years later I learned what savasana was really all about.